Being short doesn't mean there's a health problem. Genetics and nutrition play a big part in determining height.

 Sit up Straight, Darling

-If however, you notice that your child has stopped growing, consult your doctor.
+However, if you notice that your child is growing very slowly or has stopped growing, please consult your doctor.
 A child’s growth is considered acceptable if he grows by at least 4 cm in a year, or 2 cm in 6 months.

 Sometimes, poor growth may be a sign of a health problem.
 Issues that could affect your child’s growth rate could include having an underlying chronic disease, or medical conditions such as Turner syndrome, Cushing’s syndrome, or a growth hormone deficiency.

 Turner syndrome is a rare genetic disorder that is found only in girls.
 It happens when a female is missing certain genes that are normally on the X chromosome, and it can cause problems ranging from short stature to heart defects.

 Cushing’s syndrome occurs when your body has too much of the stress hormone cortisol.
 Children with Cushing’s syndrome tend to gain excessive weight and have slow growth.